architecture-building-systems/CityEnergyAnalyst/docs/installing-the-jenkins.rst

 First, we configure a Jenkins item for pull requests:

-- open browser to http://localhost:8080 and log in
+- open browser to https://ceajenkins.ngrok.io and log in
 - click "New Item"
 - Enter an item name: ``run cea test for pull requests``

   - Choose "Freestyle project"
   - Project name: "run cea test for pull requests"
-  - Description: "Check out the CityEnergyAnalyst, create a conda environment for it and run ``cea test``"
+  - Description: "Check out the CityEnergyAnalyst, and run bin\ceatest.bat"
   - check "Discard old builds"

     - Strategy: "Log Rotation"